Written in early 2000; edited

 ‘Why are some of your priests married?’
 In the early church, priests often were married, and the Orthodox have maintained this discipline, confirmed by the (non-ecumenical) Council of Trullo, which also ruled that bishops must be celibate (a discipline, not a doctrine).
 Orthodox bishops are either widowers or longtime monks.
 Except in places where Rome banned it, the Eastern Catholics also ordain married men.
 The rule is ‘a married man can become a priest but a priest can’t get married’.
 In the Roman Catholic Church, there are deacons and former Protestant ministers, now priests, who are married; these follow the same discipline as the Orthodox.
 They were married before ordination to major orders (starting with the diaconate) and when the wife dies they can’t marry again except by dispensation.

 ‘Why do your churches have those paintings and not statues?
-Why don’t you have Stations of the Cross?’
+Why don’t you have Stations of the Cross?
+Or the Sacred Heart devotion?’
 Byzantine Rite churches — most Orthodox and some Catholic churches — are full of special paintings called icons, which are more than decoration, teaching tools — though a lot of theology is behind their designs, and they do teach theology — or devotional aids.
 They are more like a sacrament.
 The person shown in the icon is mystically present.
 However, icons are not idols — the prayer passes through the icon to the person represented and so the wood and paint aren’t literally worshipped or adored.
 Icons aren’t meant to be lifelike or realistic, but instead are painted following strict rules, an elaborate language of colors and symbols.
 They are blessed by a priest before being used in church or at home.
 Early and medieval Western religious paintings, before the Renaissance, resembled icons.
 Also, using paintings instead of statues is partly cultural.
 In the early church there was controversy over whether one could use images in worship — the Jews say it violates the First Commandment and the Muslims have adopted this position.
 For about 100 years, enforced by the Byzantine emperor, the anti-images faction in the church, called iconoclasts (Greek for ‘image-smashers’) won.
 But then the whole church had a council, the second Council of Nicaea, which restored the use of images — the fact that God has become man means we can show His face in figural art.
 But in the East there was and still is a compromise: instead of statues, which look like the figures of Greek and Roman gods in pagan temples, Christian images are flat, or at most bas-relief.
 Every year, on the first Sunday of Great Lent (the fasting period before Easter), called ‘the Sunday of Orthodoxy’, the Byzantine Rite celebrates the church’s teaching on icons.

 ‘Why do you cross yourselves backwards?’
 Why do you? :) Those who follow American football might remember Bernie Kosar, who played for the Cleveland Browns and would cross himself the Orthodox way on the field.
 (He is a Byzantine Catholic.)
 Actually, some think the way people make the sign of the cross in the Byzantine Rite used by the Orthodox and some Catholic churches — using the fingers of the right hand, touching the forehead, below the chest, right shoulder, then left shoulder (actually a bigger, fuller gesture than what’s done in the Roman Rite) — is the original way of doing it.
 But non-Byzantine Eastern churches do it left to right like the West.
 The Byzantine way also uses the fingers symbolically, holding the thumb, index and ring fingers together to stand for the Trinity, and the third and little finger folded against the palm to stand for the two natures, human and divine, of Christ.
 Sometime in the 11th century, starting in Italy, Roman Catholics began touching the left shoulder first.
 Nobody really knows why.